 10 things you (probably) don't know about Go slideshow).
 If you look at a larger codebase with lots of mutexes, like Go's HTTP Server, you can see how this approach helps to keep locking rules nice and clear.

-We've also made use of the defer statement, which ensures that the mutex gets unlocked immediately before a function returns.
-This is common practice for functions that contain multiple return statements, or where the return statement itself is racy.
+We've also made use of the defer statement, which ensures that the mutex gets unlocked immediately before the function executing it returns.
+This is common practice for functions that contain multiple return statements, or where the return statement itself is racy like in our example.

 Read Write Mutexes